Marcodelloro/Pandemic-System-Identification/README.md

 `TestingSIDTHE.jl`: Code to test the behaviour of the system to parameters obtained from moving horizon estimation (MHE).

+`Identifiability.jl`: Code to test the _Structural Identifiability_ of the SIDTHE-age model.
+The test is performed by means of the projection-based elimination algorithm implemented in the Julia toolbox [StructuralIdentifiability.jl](https://docs.sciml.ai/StructuralIdentifiability/stable/).

+`RepNumbR0.jl`: Test code to evaluate the reproduction number of the SIDTHE-age model.
+The method seeks for an analytic computation of $R_0$, harnessing the next-generation matrix (NGM).

 ## Data Folders

 <b><u>Age Compartments Distributions</u></b>: